Ben McCormack: Waterford

 On 29 December 2023, it was announced that McCormack had signed for newly promoted Waterford for an undisclosed fee.
 He scored 4 goals in 33 appearances in all competitions in his first season with the club, before signing a new 1 year contract with the club on 13 November 2024.

 Wexford loan

 Having fallen out of favour at Waterford, on 17 July 2025 McCormack was loaned out to League of Ireland First Division club Wexford until the end of the season, in search of regular first team football.

+Bray Wanderers

+On 13 February 2026, McCormack joined League of Ireland First Division side Bray Wanderers.
+He scored his first goal for the club on 13 March 2026, in a 2–1 victory at a home to UCD at the Carlisle Grounds.
+After an impressive start to his career with Bray, McCormack was named League of Ireland First Division player of the month for March.
+On 8 May 2026, McCormack scored his first career hat-trick, giving his side a 3–0 half time lead in an eventual 5–1 win at home to Cobh Ramblers.
+A week later, McCormack scored twice in the opening 10 minutes to give Bray an early 2–0 lead in an eventual 4–3 win away to UCD.
+On 17 June, McCormack scored another brace including a free-kick to lead Bray to a 5–2 win at home to Longford Town.
+On 7 August, McCormack scored his 10th goal of the season with a chipped finish in a 5–0 win for Bray at home to Finn Harps, this made McCormack the first midfielder to reach a double-digit goal tally for Bray since Gary McCabe in 2017.

 International career

 McCormack has represented the Republic of Ireland at U15, U16, U17 and U19 level.
 He made his debut for the Republic of Ireland U15 team on 6 March 2018, in a 2–0 win over Cyprus U15 in a friendly at Oriel Park.
 He scored on his debut for the Republic of Ireland U16 team on 11 September 2018, opening the scoring in a 4–2 win away to Bulgaria U16 in Sofia.
 He was part of the U16 squad that took part in the 2018 Victory Shield in November 2018.
 He was voted the Under-16 International Player of the Year for 2019 at the FAI International Football Awards.
 McCormack scored on his debut for the Republic of Ireland U17s in a 2–0 win over Russia U17 at the Estadi Olímpic Camilo Cano in Spain.
 His debut for the U19s came in a 2–2 draw with Sweden U19.